IDoTheHax/IDoTheBot/README.md

 # IDoTheBot
-This is the IDoTheBot report for idothehaxs bot
+This is the IDoTheBot repository for idothehaxs bot